PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

             PPOLag.compute_loss_pi(data: dict)
             ^^^
-            Compute the loss of policy network, flowing the next steps:
+            Compute the loss of the policy network, flowing the next steps:

             (1) Compute the clip surrogate function.